List of official residences of Serbia: Villa Bor

-The Villa Bor (Вила Бор; lit.
-'Villa "Pine"') is a residential building located at 75 Kneza Aleksandra Boulevard and has area of 750 m2.
+The Villa Bor (Вила Бор) is a residential building located at 75 Kneza Aleksandra Boulevard and has area of 750 m2.
 It is currently used as the residence of the Prime Minister.

 The Villa Bor was built in 1932 by the wealthy merchant Čedomir Petrović and designed by Stanislav Sobotka. Čedomir Petrović’s fate was similar to the fate of many wealthy Serbs who, after the World War II, were declared "enemies of the people" and members of "the old Serbian bourgeoisie" undesirable in the new communist system.
 After Tito's death in 1980, Jovanka Broz, the First Lady of Yugoslavia, was forcibly moved there from presidential residence at 15 Užička Street (Tito's lifelong residence, destroyed in 1999 NATO bombing), where she lived in seclusion until her death in 2013.
 By the time of her death the house was in a very bad condition with roof leaking and with broken heating system.
 In 2019-2020 residence has undergone complete renovation and, in 2021, the Prime Minister Ana Brnabić moved in there.